Distributed Stochastic Model Predictive Control with Temporal Aggregation for the Joint Dispatch of Cascaded Hydropower and Renewables: Introduction

-To date, no approach has integrated performance-guaranteed TSA into a distributed stochastic MPC scheme to simultaneously enforce scalability across the temporal, asset, and scenario dimensions of the CH-vRES energy dispatch problem.
+To date, no existing approach has jointly integrated stochastic MPC, mathematical decomposition, and performance-guaranteed TSA to simultaneously ensure scalability across both the temporal and scenario dimensions of nonconvex real-time CH-vRES dispatch problems, while enabling a transparent and quantifiable assessment of the solution accuracy achieved at each iteration of the MPC scheme.
 This paper seeks to bridge this research gap.

-The key contributions of this paper are as follows: \begin{itemize} \item We formulate the joint energy dispatch of cascaded hydropower plants and vRES as a scenario-based stochastic MPC problem.
-Then, we leverage TSA to derive a centralized stochastic MPC scheme with temporal aggregation, which maintains consistency with the full-scale intertemporal dynamics of the cascaded water reservoirs.
+The key contributions of this paper are as follows: \begin{itemize} \item We formulate the real-time energy dispatch of CH-vRES hybrid systems as a two-stage stochastic MIQP problem addressed via a traditional full-scale centralized stochastic MPC scheme.
+We then propose a novel integration of ADMM and TSA to simultaneously decompose the problem across scenarios and reduce its temporal dimension.
+This yields a temporally aggregated distributed stochastic MPC scheme, which significantly improves the computational efficiency of the resulting controller relative to the original full-scale centralized formulation.

-\item By applying the alternating direction method of multipliers (ADMM) \cite{boyd2011distributed}, the temporally aggregated centralized stochastic MPC scheme is decomposed across scenarios and assets, effectively decoupling the hydraulic and electrical coupling constraints of the CH-vRES system.
-This integration of MPC, TSA, and mathematical decomposition yields the proposed distributed stochastic MPC scheme with temporal aggregation, significantly reducing computational complexity across the temporal, asset, and scenario dimensions of the dispatch problem.

-\item We derive theoretically validated bounds on the approximation error incurred by the proposed controller relative to the original centralized, full-scale MPC scheme.